Hakuhō Cup: Origin

 Since 2014, the event is produced by Osamu Suzuki, an experienced screenwriter.
 The tournament is a popular event with lectures by former professional wrestlers between competitions.
 The Hakuhō Cup is also a place where it is not uncommon to come across professional wrestlers, whether they are retired or active, who come to encourage their son or to participate in the organization by refereeing or in some other capacity.
-All the members of the Miyagino stable are involved in the event.
-Since the event has grown into a prestigious amateur competition, many participants have had successful careers in sumo, and include sekitori like makuuchi-ranked wrestlers Ōnoshō, Ura, Kotozakura and Hakuōhō.
+All the members of the former Miyagino stable were involved in the event.
+Since the event has grown into a prestigious amateur competition, many participants have had successful careers in sumo, and include sekitori like makuuchi-ranked wrestlers Ōnoshō, Ura, Kotozakura and Hakunofuji.

 Hakuhō announced in August 2025 that the 2026 event would move to a new arena, the Toyota Arena Tokyo, following his departure from the Japan Sumo Association.
 It will be the first Hakuhō Cup held outside of the Ryōgoku Kokugikan.
 It will also be the first to hold a competition for females, as women were not allowed to participate in matches at the Kokugikan.

 Organization

 The tournament is a private event, and only clubs that have received an invitation may take part.
 The event is an amateur sumo competition.
 Competitors are between 5 and 15 years old, and are divided into 7 divisions (ranging from first grade to sixth grade and junior high school).
 An eighth category, combining participants from the first seven to form groups that will compete for the team title, is also its own division.
 Like in professional sumo, the most deserving young wrestlers are entitled to special awards modelled on the sanshō prizes.
 Another prize, the Osamu Suzuki Award, is also awarded.
 Each wrestler competing in his division must win to advance in the competition.

 The event is recognized as an organizational challenge, with participants coming from all over the world and from all over Japan.
 Organizing accommodation is particularly complicated.
 The tournament also takes place in the middle of the school year.
-In addition, as the event is held at the Ryōgoku Kokugikan, organizers must apply to the Japan Sumo Association for permission to use the arena.

 During the period of the event, it is common for stables to open their doors to students to train and eat with professional wrestlers.